Home Blog

 3. Essential nutritional tips and alternatives for better sleep

-3.1 Reducing foods rich in sodium
+3.1 Reducing itemsrich in sodium

 Consider eating meals with low sodium in the evening such as lnuts, and a small portion of fruit to avoid discomfort.
 Also, let your body relax before heading to bed.